fienvh/uit-documentatie/content/integration-on-your-own-website/latest/index.md

 # Integration of UiT data

-CultuurNet offers 3 methods with which you can integrate agenda information on your website.
+publiq offers 3 methods with which you can integrate agenda information on your website.

 The agenda information comes from the UiT database and is filtered according to your target group.